minhsangdotcom/Clean-Architecture_The-Template/README.md

 This template is designed for backend developer working with ASP.NET Core.
 It provides you an efficient way to build enterprise applications effortlessly by leveraging advantages of clean architecture structre and .NET Core framework.

-With this template You'll benefit from zero configuration—no need to worry about struture, settings,environments or best practices for web APIs, because everything is already set up :smiley:.
+With this template, You'll benefit from zero configuration, and don't need to worry about struture, settings,environments or best practices for web APIs,because everything is already set up :smiley:.

 If you find this template helpful and learn something from it, please consider giving it a :star:.
 Your support motivates me to deliver even better features and improvements in future versions.